binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Opening UDP port

-with [`winston-syslog`](https://www.npmjs.com/package/winston-syslog) seems to be what a lot of people are using.
+with [`winston-syslog`](https://www.npmjs.com/package/winston-syslog), it seems to be what a lot of people are using.
 I think it may be due to the fact that `winston-syslog` is the first package that works well for winston and syslog.

 If going this route, you will need the following in your `/etc/rsyslog.conf`: